-The pinnacle of the ISoc year is EIW or Experience Islam week – 7 days packed with different talks and events, all in the aim of encouraging learning and discussion on Islam amongst members of the university and the wider community.The general public are also given the chance to attend the weekly Jummah prayers and in recent years each EIW has ended with a spiritual evening celebration of Islamic art and culture.
+Explore Islam Week is ISoc’s attempt to fulfill this goal– 7 days packed with different talks and events, all withthe aim of encouraging learning and discussion of Islam amongst members of the university and the wider community.
+In recent years, each EIW has included an exhibition, celebrating Islamic art and culture.

 Millions of people around the world, Muslims and non-Muslims alike, are living in absolute poverty with many suffering acutely due to war and natural disasters.
 Those of us who have been blessed by Allah in living comfortably with food to eat and a roof over our heads have a duty to those who are suffering.

 Another thing we’re really enthusiastic about is encouraging Muslims to apply to Cambridge and helping them take advantage of its many opportunities.
-We’re proud to have hosted some access days but realize there’s a lot more we could be doing and, inshallah, we’ll strive to improve so more of you get the breaks we did.
-Click HERE for our prospective students’ guide.